TABLE OF CONTENTS

 - Discuss the teacher's requirement for day-off symmetry across weeks, and set the symmetry value accordingly in the Flexible Work screen.

-- They can be more flexible to schedule in some ways, as they have far reduced loads, so their own classes don't clash much.
+- They can be more flexible in scheduling in some ways, as they have far reduced loads, so their own classes don't clash much.

 - Their 'Full-time equivalent' load (FTE) can be dynamically varied more easily in some cases, to match flexible needs from schools over time - such as going FTE from 0.6 to 0.8 if more load is needed in their area of speciality, where full-timers are always fixed.